showlotus/NeedClipboard/README.md

 # NeedClipboard

 A clipboard app for windows.
+UI refers to Clipboard in Raycast.
+Keyboard-first is also supported, it can be operated without using the mouse.

 ![](./res/demo-light.png)